 The 2011-12 Season saw three concerts with the Corinthian Chamber Orchestra performing Elgar's First Symphony in May again on the South Bank.
 This was an amazing success, endorsing opinions that Adrian is a major Elgar Conductor.
 Bromley Symphony had already enjoyed this understanding with Elgar's Violin Concerto and Sasha Rozdestvensky as soloist.
 Other works in the repertoire were Mahler's First, Berlioz Fantastique, the Mozart and Brahms Requiems.
 A Jubilee Concert in Ely Cathedral in June presenting Elgar's Coronation Ode and Berlioz's Te Deum and a similar sell-out Concert with Southgate Symphony ended the season on a patriotic high.

-Plans for 2012-13 will include one work at least of Britten for the Centenary with every orchestra, appropriate for Suffolk born and bred Adrian.
-One such instance is a return to the Salomon Orchestra in February conducting Sinfonia da Requiem in St John’s Smith Square.
-He will perform Britten Songs in the birthplace, Lowestoft, with Waveney Sinfonia, the Violin Concerto conducting the Corinthian Chamber Orchestra in St James’, Piccadilly in May plus two other appearances and the ‘Grimes’ ‘Sea Interludes’ with Hunts Phil.
+Concerts for 2012-13 included one work at least of Britten for the Centenary with every orchestra, appropriate for Suffolk born and bred Adrian.
+One such instance was a triumphant return to the Salomon Orchestra in February 2013 conducting Sinfonia da Requiem in St John's Smith Square.
+He performed Britten Songs in the birthplace, Lowestoft, with Waveney Sinfonia, the Violin Concerto conducting the Corinthian Chamber Orchestra in St James', Piccadilly in May and the 'Grimes' 'Sea Interludes' with Hunts Philharmonic.
+In Bromley Bruckner's Eighth and the Elgar Cello Concerto with Jamie Walton were highlights.
+Perhaps though the most moving performance was Tippett's 'A Child Of Our Time' with Hunts Philharmonic in 'Memory of A Dear Friend, Sir Colin Davis'.
+The season will end with a cherished dream; preparation for a performance of Berlioz, 'Les Troyens' starting in Summer 2013.

 Adrian Brown was one of a hundred musicians presented with a prestigious Classic FM Award at their Tenth Birthday Honours Celebration in June 2002.